0x7678/WapPushSmser/README.md

 5. My phone and modem sends this without any problems and I've only tested it on them so I can help you if your modem does not send unless its thesame model as mine.

+Here is what it looks like on a phone https://github.com/banjaxbanjo/WapPushSmser/blob/master/poc.jpg